lm3nitro/Projects/Windows/Sysmon/Part 2- Sending Sysmon logs to Splunk.md

 ## Inputs.conf

-When installing the Splunk Fowarder, In was able to choose what type of logs I wanted fowarded.
+When installing the Splunk Forwarder, In was able to choose what type of logs I wanted forwarded.
 These options all get placed in the *inputs.conf* file.
 By default, this is in the following location:

 **C:\ProgramFiles\SplunkUniversalFowarder\etc\apps\SplunkUniversalFowarder\local\inputs.conf**